 Portion control is a major thing that many people struggle with.
 For some people who are overweight and unfit, the issue isn’t that they’re necessary eating the wrong foods, but rather that they’re eating too much of those foods.
 You need to learn more about portion control and how much of each food group you really need to have in your diet.
 Without that, you will probably carry on eating more than your body needs.

-Understand That Drinks Can be Full of Calories Too
+Understand That Drinks Can be Full of Calories and Sugar Too

 There Aren’t Any Silver Bullet Solutions, No Matter What People Tell You